EdwinLamarWalker/azure-tasks-wireshark/README.md

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/b560d795-31e3-456f-abcd-d1f7bb2857dc)

 This Time, Instead of pinging my vm2, i pinged google in -4 forcing it to use ipv4 instead of ipv6.
-This traffic is interesting because we are actually pinging and recieving from one of googles public ip addresses, and Since we arent really sending anything all its sending is junk data.
+This traffic is interesting because we are actually pinging and receiving from one of googles public ip addresses, and Since we arent really sending anything all its sending is junk data.

 ![image](https://github.com/EdwinLamarWalker/azure-tasks-wireshark/assets/147763790/e55529e8-df54-476a-aed8-dadaeabf0b35)